meowmeowcomputers/covrademo/README.md

 * `{BaseURL}/users/newadmin`
   * A user will need a valid bearer token in the request header to use this endpoint.
 A user must have an admin account in order to use this endpoint.
   * A POST request to this endpoint will create a new Administrator account.
 Administrator accounts can add, delete, and modify any book.
+* `{BaseURL}/users`
+  * A user will need a valid bearer token in the request header to use this endpoint.
+  * A GET request will return a list of all users in the database.
+If a user is not an admin, then this endpoint will only return themselves.
+* `{BaseURL}/users/:id`
+  * A user will need a valid bearer token in the request header to use this endpoint.
+  * A GET request will return a specified user by ID, if it exists.
+If a user is not an admin, then this endpoint will only return themselves if the correct ID is supplied.
+  * Submitting a PATCH request to this endpoint with this body (either field is optional) will edit the user.
+Admins can edit anyone, and users can edit themselves.
+This can be used to change a userName or password.
+Users cannot be upgraded to admins.
+Admins cannot be downgraded to users.
+      ```
+      {
+         "userName": "userName",
+         "password": "password"
+      }
+      ```
+  * A DELETE request will delete this user.
+Admins can delete anyone, and users can delete themselves.